 Seasonal Visitors As Tax Targets

 This is how it works.
 California taxes residents based on their worldwide income, from whatever source, no matter how far-flung.
 In contrast, California taxes nonresidents only on their income derived from California sources.
 For instance, these might include a limited partnership operating in California or rent from an investment property.
 Since California has the highest income tax rate in the country, visitors who suddenly find themselves defined as “residents” may face a large and unexpected tax liability.

 Obviously, the FTB would like to claim everybody who sets foot on California soil as a resident and subject their income to California tax.
 That’s their job, after all.
 As many seasonal visitors have discovered, the FTB’s policies sometimes seem not to fall too far short of that mark.

 A special division of the FTB has for years systematically targeted seasonal “part-time” residents for audit (I use the term “part-time” loosely, since we are talking about nonresidents who spend part of the year here, not part-time legal residents per se; but the term has stuck).
-Though Santa Barbara, Los Angeles and Sonoma counties experience their share of audits, historically the most common casualties are affluent “snowbirds” who own vacation homes in the Palm Springs area as an escape from the winter blasts of the Midwest or northern states.
+Though other vacation spots experience their share of audits, historically the most common casualties are affluent “snowbirds” who own vacation homes in the Palm Springs area as an escape from the winter blasts of the Midwest or northern states.
 In fact, many of the major cases in residency taxation are eerily similar: they usually involve Midwesterners who own winter vacation homes in Palm Springs and environs.
 If the FTB finds significant taxable income coupled with meaningful contacts with California (such as a vacation home, business interests or long visits to the state), it can lead to the launch of a full-blown residency audit.